Lightweight Backpacking Gear That Earns Its Weight

 A 14-foot hammock rain fly doubles as both shelter and rain protection.
 Set it up as a tarp for ground camping or use it to cover a hammock.
 The versatility means it serves multiple purposes without adding redundant weight.

 This requires knowing how to set up tarp configurations, which takes practice.
 But once you learn the basic pitches, you have more shelter options than a single-use tent provides.
+Good gift for someone who already hammock camps.

 The ENO DoubleNest hammock is ultralight for hammock camping.
 It packs to the size of a grapefruit and weighs under a pound.
 Two people can use it, though it's more commonly used solo for extra space.

 Hammock camping eliminates the need to find flat ground, which matters in rocky or rooty terrain.
 The tradeoff is that you need trees, and you need to know proper hanging technique to avoid back pain.
+If you're looking for more hammock and camping options at different price points, see our camping gifts under $50 guide.

 The Ultra-Sil Nano Tarp Poncho serves triple duty: rain protection while hiking, emergency shelter, and pack cover.
 At under five ounces, it barely registers in your pack but provides versatility in changing conditions.